Free US Shipping for orders $49+

 3. Peel and De-seed — High-lectin foods like squash, cucumber, eggplant, and tomatoes can be easier on your body if you eliminate the skin and seeds.
 Peel the skin off your high-lectin fruits and veggies, and take out as many of the seeds as you can.12,13

-4. Fermentation — When you ferment vegetables, fruits, and even legumes, you allow good bacteria to get in there and break down some of the plant’s defenses.
-While fermenting your food won’t kill all the lectins, it may help significantly reduce them.14
+4. Fermentation — When you consume fermented foods – vegetables, fruits, and even legumes – you allow good bacteria to get in there and break down some of the plant’s defenses.
+While fermented food isn’t completely lectin-free, lectins may be significantly reduced.14

-Dr. Gundry Diet: Foods To Avoid and Foods To Eat
+Dr. Gundry Diet Food List: Foods To Avoid & Foods To Eat

-Foods to eat every day on the Gundry MD diet
+Foods to eat every day from the Gundry MD diet food list

 Avocados